symmetryinvestments/excel-d/README.md

 Click on "Go" for "Excel Add-Ins" (the default) and select your XLL there after clicking on "Browse".

 Currently only tested with 32-bit Excel 2013 on 64-bit Windows.
+See add64bit branch for untested 64 bit compatible version.